Want to know how to do Brisbane on a budget? Check out the 10 fun things I did in 1 day in Brisbane free and without a car.

 In a 20-minute ride, we passed CT White Park, Kangaroo Point Cliffs Park and Kangaroo Point Lookout, and the Botanic Gardens followed by passing under Goodwill Bridge leading to views of the South Bank and the Wheel of Brisbane on the left.

 From landing at the North Quay stop we wandered the walking (and biking) path underneath the M3 freeway for views of the museums across the river, and the Victoria, Kurilpa, William Jolly and Go Between bridges.

-6 – Roma Street Park
+6 – Roma Street Parkland

-Just a 10-minute walk from the North Quay Ferry Terminal is Roma Street Park, an amazing 40-acre (16 hectare) city park adjacent to the Roma Park railway station.
+Just a 10-minute walk from the North Quay Ferry Terminal is Roma Street Parkland, an amazing 40-acre (16 hectare) city park adjacent to the Roma Park railway station.
 I must say, I was very impressed with this park.

-Created in 2001, the park is open year-around, day and night (except the Spectacle Garden and Rainforest walkwhich close at dusk), that offers a children’s playground, amphitheater, free live music and kids programs, restroom facilities, vast green lawns with waterfalls and fountains with opportunities to see colorful fauna and wildlife (check out the park map).
+Created in 2001, the park is open year-around, day and night (except the Spectacle Garden and Rainforest walk, which close at dusk), that offers a children’s playground, amphitheater, free live music and kids programs, restroom facilities, vast green lawns with waterfalls and fountains with opportunities to see colorful fauna and wildlife (check out the park map).

-It’s an optimal place to enjoy lunch on the outdoor patio of The Garden Room or picnic waterside on the many lawns and take advantage of the free barbecuesto use.
+It’s an optimal place to enjoy lunch on the outdoor patio of The Garden Room or picnic waterside on the many lawns and take advantage of the free barbecues to use.
 You can take a guided tour or just explore yourself.
-For city parks, Roma Street Park has got it going on!
+For city parks, Roma Street Park has got it going on.

 7 – Observatory Park & King Edwards Park

 On your right you’ll pass Wickham Park where at the end is the entrance to Observatory Park.
 You’ll immediately see the Old Windmill, the oldest windmill in Australia AND oldest surviving building built by convicts.

 Check to see when the windmill is open to access the hexagonal staircase up five flights to an observation deck.
 Adjacent to Observatory Park is King Edward Park, a heritage-listed 1942 air raid shelter.

 8 – Victoria Bridge

 There are over 15 major bridges that cross the Brisbane River, some of which can be viewed on a river cruise as I noted previously.
 Yet, Victoria Bridge is brightest lit in neon green and a central walk way to the South Bank area.

 At Brisbane Square (where the Treasury Building is lit in pink), stroll across the Victoria Bridge for great night-time pics of the central business district, South Bank museums and the Wheel of Brisbane.